Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ## Deployment

 > [!IMPORTANT]
-> Make sure you deploy all "Base" playbooks before deploying any of the "search" playbooks.
-And make sure you configure all 3 base playbooks before running "RFI-search..." playbooks.
+> Deploy all "Base" and "Connector" playbooks before deploying the "Search" playbooks.
-> Make sure to specify correct playbook names while deploying "search" playbooks.** "Correct" - are just the same as you have used while deploying playbooks.

 <a id="prerequisites"></a>

 ### Prerequisites

-- An Entra ID Tenant and subscription.
+- An Microsoft EntraID Tenant and subscription.
 If you don't have a subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Azure subscription Owner or Contributor permissions so you can install the Logic Apps Management solution from the Azure Marketplace.
 For more information, review [Permission to purchase - Azure Marketplace purchasing](https://docs.microsoft.com/marketplace/azure-purchasing-invoicing#permission-to-purchase) and [Azure roles - Classic subscription administrator roles, Azure roles, and Entra ID roles](https://docs.microsoft.com/azure/role-based-access-control/rbac-and-directory-admin-roles#azure-roles).
 - A [Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/essentials/resource-logs#send-to-log-analytics-workspace).
 If you don't have a workspace, learn [how to create a Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/logs/quick-create-workspace).
 Note that the custom logs specified as parameters in these playbooks will be created automatically if they don’t already exist.
 - In Consumption logic apps, before you can create or manage logic apps and their connections, you need specific permissions.
 For more information about these permissions, review [Secure operations - Secure access and data in Azure Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-securing-a-logic-app#secure-operations).